 They have rubber-cushioned, soft-grip handles that have been made specifically to reduce discomfort and fatigue, especially if you need to apply a lot of pressure while working with them.

 The company’s expertise and experience shine through from the point down to the handle.
 These are impeccably made.

-From another relatively unknown company, Bluesees, we have another impressively low-priced set of high-quality files.
-This set features 10 x 160mm needle files including a double concave, cutter, square, round tapered, round, triangle, half-round, flat rectangle, oval and flat tapered options along with 1 x 8-inch flat file.
+From another relatively unknown company, Bluesees, we have another impressively low-priced hand file set.
+This features 10 x 160mm needle files including a double concave, cutter, square, round tapered, round, triangle, half-round, flat rectangle, oval and flat tapered options along with 1 x 8-inch flat hand file.

-While the 10 smaller files are made from a mix of diamond and alloy steel, the longer tool is manufactured from alloy steel with a hardness rating of 62HRC that ensures it will continue you to offer the strength and versatility you need for a long time.
+While the 10 smaller files are made from a mix of diamond and alloy steel, the longer hand file is manufactured from alloy steel with a hardness rating of 62HRC that ensures it will continue you to offer the strength and versatility you need for a long time.

 Although the handles may look like there is nothing special about them, they have been ergonomically-machined to provide you with a comfortable grip that helps to improve the precision of your work while reducing how much fatigue you are likely to suffer from using them.

 As is the case with most of the sets we’ve featured so far and the subsequent models highlighted below this one, these files have been made to work well with numerous materials including plastic, leather, stone, silver and gold jewellery, ceramics, tiles, glass, mirror, metal and wood.

 On and in case you are wondering, the darkness of these tools compared to others is down to the high percentage of carbon used in their production.